willduff/mixedreality-enthusiast-guide/docs/filing-feedback.md

 ---
-title: Filing feedback
+title: Filing bugs and feedback
 description: Help us make Windows Mixed Reality better by filing feedback using the correct categories in the Feedback Hub app. ms.topic: article
-keywords: Windows Mixed Reality, Mixed Reality, Virtual Reality, VR, MR, Feedback, Feedback Hub
+keywords: Windows Mixed Reality, Mixed Reality, Virtual Reality, VR, MR, Feedback, Feedback Hub, bugs
 ---

-# Filing feedback
+# Filing bugs and feedback

 ## Why it's important

 The engineering team internally uses the same mechanism for finding and filing bugs.
 So use Feedback Hub and file issues; we are listening!

-## How to file Feedback for Windows Mixed Reality immersive headsets on PC
+## How to file feedback for Windows Mixed Reality immersive headsets on PC
 * Ensure you have the immersive headset connected to your PC.![Feedback Tab](images/feedback1.png)
 * Launch **Feedback Hub** on desktop with the HMD connected.![Add new feedback](images/feedback2.png)
 * Go to **Feedback Tab** on the left pane. ![Details and repro steps](images/feedback3.png)